RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/diffrent-game-inputs.md

 # Different button prompts in games

-Depending on what system you are playing the button prompt inputs might not correspond to the one you have on your physical controller.
+Depending on what system you are playing the button prompt inputs might not correspond to the one you have on your physical controller or device you have in your hand.

 ## Xbox Games
-The Xbox layout is used by Xbox controllers and is also used by devices like the `Steam Deck` `Rog Alley` and other `Genric` third party PC controllers.
+The Xbox layout is used by `Xbox Controllers`.<br>
+Is also used by devices like the `Steam Deck` `Rog Alley`.<br>
+It is used by a lot of  `Genric` third party `PC controllers` and `Xbox Clone Controllers`.

 **Xbox - Button Layout:**<br>